jonlord/vnframework/README.md

  Gets the OleDB equivalent for a System.Type
  Makes database error messages user friendly
- Validates if and object is null; and sets a value to return if so
+ Validates if and object is null; and sets a value to return if so Determines if a value is already present on a table

 # stringEx
 Extension to .Net String Class allowing for additional functionality: